‘The Restoration of Cumbrian Peatlands: Quantifying the Carbon Benefits of Blanket Bog Restoration’

 This project applies existing research excellence at the University of Cumbria into a new context which has potential global significance.
 It also facilitates knowledge transfer with Barker & Bland Ltd to inform and develop new practices and protocols for peatland restoration in the UK.

-Research aim: ‘to understand the impact of sediment structural properties on peatland ecology, hydrology, biogeochemical processes and the resulting carbon sequestration/storage’.
+Research aim: ‘to understand the impact of sediment structural properties on peatland ecology, hydrology, biogeochemical processes and the resulting carbon sequestration and storage’.

 Stakeholder aim: ‘to use the research findings to design, implement and evaluate new protocols for peatland restoration.
-This will result in net reduction of both direct and indirect emissions of CO2e from damaged peatlands, loosely estimated for the UK as being ~10m T CO2e per year’.
+This will result in net reduction of both direct and indirect emissions of CO2 equivalent from damaged peatlands, loosely estimated for the UK as being ~10m T CO2 equivalent per year’.

-Our project aims will be met through systematic field observations across carefully selected pristine, restored, and degraded peatland sites in the UK.
+Our project aims will be met through systematic field observations across carefully selected good, poor, and restored peat locations at a Cumbrian blanket bog site.
 Samples will be extracted and analysed back in the laboratory using non-destructive techniques.
-Fieldwork is set to begin in the late spring of 2021 (if the COVID pandemic allows), where we will begin to assess, in detail, the sediment structure and hydrological function of our peat samples (see ‘Proposed Plan’ page for further information).
-This project applies innovative 3D X-ray micro CT scanning technology to expose particle matter on a microscopic scale.
-By using 3D X-ray micro CT, we hope to analyse individual biogenic gas bubbles and structural properties of the peat (including hydrological porosity and the microscale influence of Sphagnum mosses) alongside water table and geochemical data to interpret functional behaviour.
+Fieldwork is set to begin in the early spring of 2022 (if the COVID pandemic allows), where we will begin to assess, in detail, the sediment structure and hydrological function of our peat samples (see ‘Proposed Plan’ page for further information).
+This project applies innovative 3D X-ray Computed Tomography (CT) scanning technology to expose particle matter on a microscopic scale.
+By using 3D X-ray CT, we hope to analyse individual biogenic gas bubbles and structural properties of the peat (including hydrological porosity and the microscale influence of Sphagnum mosses) alongside water table and geochemical data to interpret functional behaviour.
 This information will, in turn, allow us to quantify carbon costs and savings in relation to different restoration approaches.
 We aim for our research to compliment the IUCN Peatland Strategy; highlighting significant areas of focus and the most appropriate methodologies.